18+ Beautiful Botanical Gardens in the South Bay and Southern California

 South Coast Botanic Garden

 Known as the Jewel of the Peninsula, this 87-acre garden offers over 2,500 varieties of plant species to explore.
-It’s so beautiful it’s hard to believe the garden was once the site of a sanitary landfill!
-One of the highlights for families is the Children’s Garden and Children’s Discovery Garden, which features plants that complement classic nursery rhyme stories.
-The South Coast Botanic Garden also offers educational programs and themed events.
-Be sure to check in at the visitor center for activity sheets that help keep kids engaged as they explore.
-Advance reservations are currently required to visit.
+It’s so beautiful that it’s hard to believe the space was once the site of a sanitary landfill!
+One of the highlights for families is the Children’s Garden and Children’s Discovery Garden, which feature plants that complement classic nursery rhyme stories.
+The South Coast Botanic Garden also offers educational programs and themed events, like the current exhibition Hide and Seek: Art Meets Nature.
+This exhibit features eight works, including two contemporary pieces owned by South Coast Botanic Garden and six modern works on loan from the Los Angeles County Museum of Art.

 Manhattan Beach Botanical Garden